ahmod001/realestate/README.md

 ## Acknowledgements

-Special thanks to the UI designer, [-](https://www.behance.net/DesignAxen?fbclid=IwAR3qIu-zVNheaFgqoT686xVv2cQbZijEYDb8wTBKSbaeSISL07UIWI3SR9U), for his invaluable contributions to the visual aesthetics of the Grocery App.
+Thanks to <a href="mailto:uixyeasin@gmail.com">UIYeasin</a> for his outstanding design contribution to this project.